-In a recent decision handed down by the Rhode Island Supreme Court, a conservative student at Rhode Island College successfully defended his right to disagree with his professors.
+In a recent decision handed down by the Rhode Island Supreme Court, a conservative student at Rhode Island College successfully defended his right to sue his college for the ability to disagree with his professors.

 Ilya Shapiro and Patrick Moran, two members of the Cato Institute, break down the case and how the court decided in favor of free speech.

-The student, William Felkner, studied social work at the school, so it was no surprise that his conservative views caused him to clash with his professors due to the devotion of the course “to the value of social and economic justice,” and an assignment to lobby the state legislature on behalf of a progressive bill.
+Felkner argued his conservative-libertarian views caused him to clash with his professors due to their devotion “to the value of social and economic justice” and an assignment to lobby the state legislature on behalf of a progressive bill.

 Shapiro and Moran explain how Felkner ran into trouble when he promulgated his conservative views: